ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Each key-value pair of an object is a fact like `(jo-5 location Seattle x2200 )`.
 Each array element pair is a fact like `(ja-5 1 dog x1200)`.
-Array facts start with 0 as the verb and are always contigiously sequential (no missing numbers).
+Array facts start with 0 as the verb and are always contiguously sequential (no missing numbers).
 Should you delete an element from the middle, all later elements automatically renumber to return to a contiguous sequence.